CosmicScale/PSBBN-Definitive-English-Patch/README.md

 [![PSBBN Definitive Project: New Name and Multilingual Support](https://github.com/user-attachments/assets/32bb93f2-c009-4b82-ba62-67933ff30e83)](https://www.youtube.com/watch?v=dvCt_ExHwro)

-Starting life in 2023 as an English language patch for PSBBN, this work has steadily expanded well beyond its original scope.
+The PSBBN Definitive English Patch started life in 2023 as an English language patch for PSBBN, this work has steadily expanded well beyond its original scope.
 Going forward, it will now collectively be called the **PSBBN Definitive Project**.

 PSBBN is now available in English, German and the original Japanese, with French and Italian translations coming soon.
 You will be given a choice of languages when installing PSBBN.
 The language can also be changed later in the **[Extras Menu](#optional-extras)**.